kragen/derctuo/veskeno-outline.md

 Unless they failed to understand or made a mistake.
 (Did I make a mistake above?)

+As David Hume says:

+> Algebra and arithmetic [are] the only sciences in which we can carry on a chain of reasoning to any degree of intricacy, and yet preserve a perfect exactness and certainty.
+We are possessed of a precise standard, by which we can judge of the equality and proportion of numbers; and according as they correspond or not to that standard, we determine their relations, without any possibility of error.
+When two numbers are so combined, as that the one has always a unit answering to every unit of the other, we pronounce them equal.

 There are a variety of things for which we can make such objective
 assertions: which side won a chess game, given all the moves, for example, or that the word “fire” occurs 559 times in the King James